 Complete and submit the two housing forms: Treating Practitioner’s Verification and Student Request for Accessible Housing Accommodations.
 Your healthcare provider should complete the Verification form, or provide other supporting documentation.

-- Mail or personally deliver to our office: Simmons University, Office of Accessibility Services, Center for Student Success, 300 The Fenway, Boston, MA 02115.
+- If you are unable to scan the documents, we invite you to send via U.S. Mail or personally deliver to: Simmons University, Office of Accessibility Services, Center for Student Success, 300 The Fenway, Boston, MA 02115.